-Green beans (Phaseolus vulgaris) are also commonly called string beans or snap beans, and they're characterized by their edible seed pods.
+Green beans are also commonly called string beans or snap beans, and they're characterized by their edible seed pods.
 As their name implies, green bean pods are usually green, but some varieties of the species, commonly called wax beans, produce yellow pods.
 The pods of some cultivars are purple when raw but turn green when cooked.

 Green bean plants are annuals, meaning they die after a single growing season.
 The plants don't tolerate cold weather and are vulnerable to damage from early spring frosts.
 They grow best in sunny locations with well-drained soil, and they mature quickly, often bearing tender young pods within 45 to 60 days after planting.